BalticReed_RGB_JPG

 BalticReed

 The objective of the BalticReed Project is to recycle nutrients from eutrophicated coastal waters of the Baltic Sea to land.
-At the same time, the project promotes the sustainable utilisation of reed biomass as a raw material for diverse purposes, for example replacing peat.
+At the same time, the project promotes the sustainable utilisation of reed biomass as a raw material for diverse purposes.

 A thick reedbed binds significant amount of nutrients: a hectare of reedbed can contain 10 kg of phosphorus, 100 kg of nitrogen, and more than 2 tonnes of organic carbon.
 When the reeds are mowed and the reed biomass is utilised in e.g. growing media, soil improvement, or bedding materials, large amounts of nutrients are removed from the coastal waters.
 Thus, reed harvesting, when planned in synergy with nature conservation needs, provides a cost-effective measure for reducing nutrient reserves in Baltic Sea coastal ecosystems, and supports and supplements other ongoing activities aiming at improving the state of the Baltic Sea.